arnaud-jamin/Cog/README.md

 - [SHIFT] apply the cheat to the enemies of the selected actor

 ### Collisions
+Used to inspect collisions by performing a collision query with the selected channels.
 ![image](https://github.com/arnaud-jamin/Cog/assets/13844285/ccee855b-b33b-4dfc-ba14-dff87e1150cf)
+- The query can be configured in the options.
+- The displayed collision channels can be configured in a Data Asset.

 ### Debug Settings
 ![image](https://github.com/arnaud-jamin/Cog/assets/13844285/e55c8d07-133e-48ab-a974-ed076f3d4a58)

 ### Effects
+Displays the gameplay effects of the selected actor.
 ![image](https://github.com/arnaud-jamin/Cog/assets/13844285/4fffa8fe-bd93-44bc-8ca5-27ae81f5da0c)
+- Mouse over an effect to see its details such as its modifiers, the gameplay tags it grants, the remaining time.

 ### Gamepad
 ![image](https://github.com/arnaud-jamin/Cog/assets/13844285/734dd08a-5b9f-44cf-8d24-9bf257f08ec6)